-To begin learning about the history of the dye industry and the crucial, if not necessarily positive, role patents played in it see Morris and Travis [undated].
+14 To begin learning about the history of the dye industry and the crucial, if not necessarily positive, role patents played in it see Morris and Travis [1992] and the references therein.
 For why patents and monopoly did not allow "La Fuchsine" to thrive, see Van den Belt [1992].
 For similar stories of not-so-useful patents in other sectors and countries, such as the U.S., see Murmann [2004], where the initial stages of the dye industry are also carefully analyzed.
 If you are curious about the nature of the mysterious "fuchsine", Wikipedia can tell you about its chemical composition.

-The German chemical industry analysis of processes versus products is from Bercovitz [1974], while White [1979] p.
-326 discusses Italian pharmaceuticals and provide additional information about the dates of the patent laws we reported in this chapter.
+15 Meyer-Thurow [1982] provides additional information about both the dye industry and the development of the German chemical industry.
 The absence of both organic and inorganic chemical production in France is noted by Haber [1958, 1971], from which other details about the history of the chemical industry are also drawn.
-The demise of the British coloring industry is also discussed by Penrose [1974] p.
-103.
+The demise of the British coloring industry is also discussed by Penrose [1951, pp. 102-105].